Aesha7/CMPT-370/Readme.md

 2. cd into front-end directory of the project
 3. run npm install (might need to set react-scripts-start in package.json to get the right command for your machine. "set" on Windows, "export" on Mac)
 4. run "npm start" in the front-end directory

+You can sign into a coaches account with email: "coach@coach.com" password: "password" You can sign into an admin account with email: "admin@admin.com" password: "password"